 Civil unrest and political tension

-Avoid political gatherings, protests and demonstrations as they can turn violent, resulting in injuries and deaths.
+Avoid political gatherings, protests and demonstrations as they can turn violent.
 Local police and security forces have responded with force on occasion, and may not distinguish between demonstrators and bystanders.
-Large crowds present an added safety risk.
 Foreigners involved in protests and demonstrations may face arrest and deportation.

-Roadblocks restricting access through the city can occur with little warning.
-The presence of armed security personnel on the streets can increase around the time of key domestic political events.
+Roadblocks restricting access through the city occur with little warning.
+The presence of armed security personnel on the streets can increase around the time of key domestic political events, including elections.

-Tourist attractions and border crossing points in these areas can be closed with little or no notice.
+Tourist attractions and border crossing points in these areas close with little or no notice.

 - Avoid demonstrations, political events, protests, large-scale public gatherings and roadblocks.